 Both mammals have dense coats of fur that help them withstand cold temperatures.
-However, they live in different places.
 Caribou are found in boreal forests and on the Arctic tundra.
 The nose of caribous are covered in short coat of hair to keep the air that they inhale comparatively warm.
 Alternatively, elk live in forests and meadows in North America, eastern Asia, and have now been introduced to various other mountainous regions across the globe, namely in Australia, New Zealand and Argentina.

 Check out some more information about the significant differences between these two members of the Cervidae family!

 The 8 Key Differences Between Caribou and Elk